danmackinlay/quarto_tikz/README.md

 A better implementation would use a language cache like other engines in quarto.
 However, developing a a whole tikz language engine feels like a lot more work than I can justify for the current project.

-Other optimisations might be possible.
-Note that `dvisvgm` supports a cache via the `--cache` option, and that latex can be fairly good at caching if we allow the intermediate files to persist.

-Pull requests for that issue also welcome.

 ## Credits